All around Calgary there are trails to hike, rivers and lakes to kayak, wildlife to spot, arts to marvel at, and cultures or histories to learn about.

 Edible Plant Hiking Adventures

 To get a really off-the-beaten-track experience, book a tour with Full Circle Adventures.
 They have been taking visitors onto the land to teach them about wild and edible plants for more than a decade.
-You can also learn all you need to know about wilderness survival with a nature educator and guide in the gorgeous scenery that this area provides.
+You can also learn all you need to know about wilderness survival with a nature educator and guide in the gorgeous scenery of this area.
 The company is located in Turner Valley, but they forage for native, edible foods in the Kananaskis area.

 Olds College Botanic Garden and Treatment Wetlands